maxcheever/maxcheever/README.md

 # Welcome!
 ### About Me
 Hey!
 My name is Max Cheever and I am a student and artist from Portland, Maine.
-I'm currently entering my third year at The Pennsylvania State University pursuing a B.S. in computer science and a B.A. in art (new media), a minor in mathematics, and a certificate in digital art.
+I'm currently entering my third year at The Pennsylvania State University pursuing a B.S. in computer science and a B.A. in art (new media), and a minor in mathematics.
 Feel free to reach out to me through [my university email](mailto:mpc6231@psu.edu?subject=[GitHub]%20Max%20Cheever) or [my personal email](mailto:cheevermax@gmail.com)!
 Click any of the sentences below to learn more about me!
 <details>
   <summary><b>My Interests...</b></summary>
   <p></p>